Pieter-127/WeatherApp/README.md

 which are then returned to the user when they launch the app again, to improve the UX a bit and also to learn some new skills with Room, RxJava and the idea of caching.

 I made use of the MVVM architecture, as this is my favourite architecture to use and used Dagger for dependency injection, as this is also an industry standard framework for android development.
+I also made use of Bitrise as my choice of build server, as this was a simple and small project and Bitrise is really simple to use for a project like this.

-I really learned a lot of things from this project, including retrofit and material design and this was a really fun, quick project to work on
+I really learned a lot of things from this project, including how to better use retrofit and material design and this was a really fun, quick project to work on.

 # Overview